A smiling man with dark hair and a beard in front of a landscape with colorful rock formations and cloudy sky.

 Executive Leadership & Nonprofit Innovation

-In 2019, I founded and led the Adira Foundation, a U.S. national nonprofit addressing service gaps across neurodegenerative diseases, including ALS, Alzheimer’s, Huntington’s, MS, and Parkinson’s.
+In recent years, I founded and led the Adira Foundation, a U.S. national nonprofit addressing service gaps across neurodegenerative diseases, including ALS, Alzheimer’s, Huntington’s, MS, and Parkinson’s.
 Inspired by the Global Fund to Fight AIDS, TB, & Malaria, I developed a novel, patient-centered grant making model.
 Under my leadership, we secured $6 million in funding and awarded 26 grants, reaching tens of thousands of people in need.

-View My Gallery telling one key story:
+My Gallery telling one key story

 The Adira Foundation — in images